 Why Do GA4 Reports Feel Like Solving a Puzzle?

+GA4 reports feel like solving a puzzle because the platform runs three different attribution models simultaneously, with attribution tied to the scope of the dimension (the row in your table), not the report itself.
 Marketers have spent over two years wrestling with GA4's fundamentally different approach to attribution since Universal Analytics shut down in July 2023, according to Google's own migration timeline.
-Most assume they're fighting a broken system.

 In my experience working with UK businesses over the past 20 years, this is the number one source of GA4 confusion.
 When clients show me their Traffic Acquisition report for the first time, they're always looking at what I call a "Frankenstein" of attribution models.
 From what I've seen auditing dozens of GA4 accounts, this multi-model approach catches every business owner off guard initially.

-What Are GA4's Three Attribution Models?
+What Are GA4's Three Scope-Based Models?

-Key Events/Revenue Data-Driven Attribution (DDA) AI-determined credit across the journey Facebook gets 60% credit, Google gets 40% = fractional numbers
+| Key Events/Revenue | Data-Driven Attribution (DDA) | AI-determined credit across the journey | Facebook gets 60% credit, Google gets 40% = fractional numbers |

 Once clients understand this three-model system, everything else clicks into place.
 What I tell every client is this: the "confusion" becomes clarity once you know what each column represents.
+You're not choosing between models-you're seeing all three at once.

 How Does the Traffic Acquisition Report Actually Work?

-Your Traffic Acquisition report shows three different attribution models in one view.
+The Traffic Acquisition report combines session attribution, user attribution, and event attribution into a single interface that initially appears contradictory.
 When I walk clients through their first GA4 audit, this is always the lightbulb moment.

+Each column in your report is answering a fundamentally different question.
 Here's what happens when you open your Traffic Acquisition report and look at a single row for "Paid Search":

 Sessions and Users Columns Show Different Attribution Models